voxels/NasaSearchAPI/README.md

 Beyond the data source from NASA, this app does not use 3rd party libraries because none are necessary to fetch and show the data.

 2. App architecture overview:
-The app contains two view controllers, a view for each cell in the search view controller's collectionView, a model for each view controller, a networking class, and a collection of structs for encapsulating the response from the API, and .
+The app contains two view controllers, a view for each cell in the search view controller's collectionView, a model for each view controller, a networking class, and a collection of structs for encapsulating the response from the API.

 3. Build and Run using XCode:  No extra steps are required besides changing the bundle identifier and team for running on device.